wan-lab-vanderbilt/subtomo-tutorials/docs/index.md

 ## STOPGAP

+STOPGAP is a real-space correlation-based package for template matching, subtomogram alignment and averaging, and classification.
+STOPGAP's main goal is to provide users a set of useful subtomogram averaging algorithms while making virtually all parameters readily accesible.
+This is based around the notion that every biological problem has unqiue requirements on cryo-ET, and that the user is best suited to determining these requirements.
+It is an open-source package written in MATLAB, and is primarily designed to run on CPUs in high-performance computing (HPC) environments.
 For more information about STOPGAP, see [Wan et al. _Acta Crystallogr., Sect.
 D: Biol.
 Crystallogr._ 2024.](https://doi.org/10.1107/S205979832400295X)

 ## Courses